agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 MY_COLLECTION.getGroupCount(); // Returns '2'
 ```
 If you are wondering why it returns `2` even though we have only created one Group.
-This is due the fact that each Collection has registered a `default` Group automatically.
+This is due the fact that each Collection has registered a `default` Group.

 ### 📄 Return